 Ideas on Pinterest are collected by real people who are genuinely excited to try them.
-To keep inauthentic content off Pinterest:
+To prevent inauthentic content and behavior:

-Don’t incentivize or pay people to distribute content in large volumes, in spammy ways or on a per-Pin basis.
+Don’t incentivize or pay people to distribute content in large volumes, in spammy ways or for each Pin they save.

 For example, a business can’t pay people for each board they follow or Pin they save.
-It’s okay for a business to pay a guest blogger to curate a board for their brand, but they can’t pay large groups of people to save specific Pins to artificially inflate the popularity of their content.
+It’s okay for a business to pay a guest blogger to curate a board for their brand or through pay-per-click payment structures (such as affiliate links), but they can’t pay large groups of people to save specific Pins to artificially inflate the popularity of their content.

-Do feel free to use affiliate links as long as you’re not spammy.
+Do feel free to use affiliate links and other pay-per-click payment structures as long as you’re not spammy.
 Keep in mind, we only support certain third-party analytics right now.

 If you run a contest:

 Don't require people to save a specific image.
 Give people the ability to choose Pins based on their tastes and preferences, even if it's from a selection or a given website.

 Don't allow more than one entry per person.

 Don't suggest that Pinterest sponsors or endorses you or the promotion.